cinnaamonka/GenerateDungeon/README.md

 The Dungeon Generation Algorithm takes inspiration from probability theory to introduce an element of unpredictability and complexity into your dungeon environments.
 By leveraging probabilistic principles, I have crafted a tool that goes beyond traditional methods, offering a dynamic and ever-changing canvas for game worlds.

 My project has been created with the C++ Win32 Engine developed by my teacher at University of Applied Science Howest.
+The algorithm is inspired by Tyrant's technique, this strategic selection maintains both aesthetic coherence and equal probability distribution for a balanced and elegant dungeon generation.

-I am also using a small visual techique to show that all the room and corridors in the dungeon are walkable by adding enter and exit points to my visual representation.
+I am also using a small visual techique to show that all the room and corridors in the dungeon are walkable by adding enter and exit stairs to my visual representation.

 ## Key Features ##